 PFA uses an exclusion list based on the research of GES and other sources.
 The exclusion list is available online and currently contains the following companies for involvement with nuclear weapons: Aecom Technology; Aerojet Rocketdyne; Airbus; BAE Systems; Boeing; Finmeccanica; Fluor; General Dynamics; Honeywell International; Huntington Ingalls; Jacobs Engineering; Lockheed Martin; Northrop Grumman; Orbital ATK; Raytheon; Safran and Serco.[vi]

-Congratulations PFA!Read the petition
+Congratulations PFA!Read or edit the petition

 Send this email!